-More technical based questions
+For those more technical based questions

 Zeoform is not just one material – but many – It can be made from a material as light as styrofoam to as dense as a hardwood.

 Many factors influence the answer.
 What type of Zeoform?
 What feedstock?
 How much energy was used to generate the feedstock?
-The feedstock then needs to be processed into a microfiber-pulp using a specific grinding energy of 0.35 to 1.75 kWh/kg.
+The feedstock then needs to be processed into a microfiber-pulp using specific grinding energy of 0.35 to 1.75 kWh/kg.

 Note: The mechanical milling of Zeoform generates waste heat that may be captured, stored and used for further production.

 Yes.
-The use of custom built machinery allows water to drain and Zeoform to cure predictably.
+The use of custom-built machinery allows water to drain and Zeoform to cure predictably.

 At present, Zeoform can be coated and sealed with conventional (chemical) paints, oils, varnishes and epoxies and other resins.
 However, we are focused on providing a ‘planet-friendly’ range of coatings and sealers, in partnership with companies, universities and research labs around the globe.

 92% evaporation from wet pulp state yields a dry hard material with 8% retained humidity.
-To clarify, ALL cellulose contains a small fraction of water, approximately 8%.
+To clarify, all cellulose contains a small fraction of water, approximately 8%.

 Zeoform can achieve high strength-to-weight ratio materials with very light weights – (0.3gm / cm3), making it suitable for panels, bulking components and blanks for products or further shaping.
 Panels can be produced in numerous weights, shapes and with hard Zeoform skins (of varying thickness) for conventional (eg insulation) and specialised applications (surfboard, sporting equipment etc).

 It is important to understand that Zeoform is not one material – but many.
 It can be engineered to suit specific applications.
 Many applications have a high added value and can absorb a considerably higher price.
 Having said that, most feedstocks, such as de-inked waste paper and hemp fibre, have a market/ commodity price.
 Paper pulp can be around US$700 tonne.
-Other costs of producing Zeoform are the energy used, labour costs, rent, and the amortization costs of financing the plant and equipment.
+Other costs of producing Zeoform are the energy used, labour costs, rent, and the amortisation costs of financing the plant and equipment.

 Many factors come into play here.
 What form are you selling the Zeoform material in?
 Sheets/boards?
 Granules?
 Wet pulp?
 What volumes are you selling?
 How far away from your market are you?
 Who are your competitors?
 What are your customers making from Zeoform and how much value are they adding to the raw material?

 Our Australian R&D / Artisan factory sold hemp pulp to a customer for US$70kg ($154lb) dry weight.
 The local customer made didgeridoos with a wholesale price of US$250kg ($550lb).
-In this case Zeoform Australia could afford to pay US$10kg ($22lb) for the hemp cellulose fibre.
+In this case, Zeoform Australia could afford to pay US$10kg ($22lb) for the hemp cellulose fibre.